 - 1. New Jersey's public education system must become more evidence-based, measuring and monitoring progress towards instructional goals. - 2.
-Major regulatory changes, such as the federal No Child Left Behind Act (NCLB), require states and districts to collect greater quantities of data to meet increasingly intensive reporting requirements. - 3.
-The New Jersey DOE is committed to providing better information to local education agencies (LEAs) and other stakeholders, simplifying the burdensome data reporting requirements and increasing administrative efficiency through the use of technology.
+Major regulatory changes, such as federal No Child Left Behind Act (NCLB) and the Every Student Succeeds Act (ESSA), require states and districts to collect greater quantities of data to meet increasingly intensive reporting requirements. - 3.
+The NJDOE is committed to providing better information to local education agencies (LEAs) and other stakeholders, simplifying the burdensome data reporting requirements and increasing administrative efficiency through the use of technology.